-Non-steroidal anti-inflammatory drugs (NSAIDs) - tablets

-If inflammation in the joint is contributing to your pain and stiffness, a short course of NSAID tablets may be useful.
+Non-steroidal anti-inflammatory drugs (NSAIDs) - tablets If inflammation in the joint is contributing to your pain and contributing to your pain and stiffness, a short course of NSAID tablets may be useful.

 Like all drugs, NSAIDs can sometimes have side-effects, but your doctor will take precautions to reduce the risk of these - for example, by prescribing the lowest effective dose for the shortest possible period of time.